miniBill/witch-awakening/DLCs/Core/Quests.md

 - Conflict: 2
 - Reward: 3

-At some point you somehow find yourself involved with a group of street racers, which as it turns out is a hobby that attracts certain types of witches who appreciate the underground quality to it and I have an affinity for rides, and it's less dangerous when you're semi-immortal beings.
+At some point you somehow find yourself involved with a group of street racers, which as it turns out is a hobby that attracts certain types of witches who appreciate the underground quality to it and I have an affinity for rides, and it’s less dangerous when you’re semi-immortal beings.
 Alchemical nitrus potions, firecalling rocket boosts, windkeeping tailwinds, witch races can get wild.
 On Earth the rules limit to subtle effects, but they tell you about incredible death races off Earth that hold nothing back.
-Maybe you'll see one some day.
-For now, you're among very welcoming group of people that love cars and form an extended family.
+Maybe you’ll see one some day.
+For now, you’re among very welcoming group of people that love cars and form an extended family.

 Notes:
 + You can participate as you wish, as moral support, mechanics, or join the race yourself.
 If you have Hellrider, you can customize it or integrate it into any other vehicle you get your hands on, but Broomstick speed boosts are restricted to off-earth races.